 - Dark chocolate chunks or chips

 - To begin, peel, chop, and freeze bananas overnight, or until fully frozen.
-When the bananas are ready, add 4 tbsp of coconut milk to a high-speed blender or food processor.
+When the bananas are ready, add 4 tablespoon of coconut milk to a high-speed blender or food processor.
 Then add in the bananas, vanilla, peanut butter, cacao powder, and salt.

 - Blend on medium-high until you achieve a smooth, soft-serve consistency, about 2-5 minutes.
 You may have to stop and scrape down the sides a few times.
-If it isn't blending at all, add in the rest of the coconut milk 1 tbsp at a time.
+If it isn't blending at all, add in the rest of the coconut milk 1 tablespoon at a time.

 - You can serve the nice cream at this point for a soft-serve texture.
 Top with garnishes of your liking (chopped peanuts, chocolate chunks, peanut butter drizzle, or toasted coconut flakes).